cathei/BakingSheet/README.md

     }
 }
 ```
-Note that the content of datasheet is just same as when using Dictionary column.
+As you see, content of the datasheet is just same as when using Dictionary column.
 The data type of column determines how BakingSheet reads the column.

 ## Using Row Array
 Row arrays are used for 2-dimentional structure.
 Below is example content of file `Heroes.xlsx`.